Critical-Social-Epi/NHIS_class_mortality/analysis_12_1_22.md

 ## Number of employees at work across classes from 2001-2018

 Excluding those not working.
 IBOs 4x as likely as UBOs to be in firms with 10+ employees.
-It probably makes sense that managers and workers are much more likely than business owners to work in larger firms, since any given firm, regardless of size, will only have one owner (in theory), whereas such firms will have multiple workers.
+It makes sense that managers and workers are much more likely than business owners to work in larger firms, since any given firm, regardless of size, will only have one owner (in theory), whereas such firms will have multiple workers.
 For example, in a society with 5 firms, 4 of which have 5 employees and 1 of which has 1000 employees, 80% of owners will come from firms with 5 employees, but 98% (1000/1020) of workers will come from firms with 1000+ employees.

 ```r